axyl-casc/AirplaneGraphProject/README.md

 - `./Javascript/` - Contains the Node.js implementation

-  - `./Javascript/unit_tests/` - Unit tests for JavaScript implementation
+  - `./Javascript/tests/` - Unit tests for JavaScript implementation
   - `./Javascript/runAllTestCases.sh` - Script to run all integration tests

 - `./Haskell/` - Contains the Haskell implementation

-  - `./Haskell/unit_tests/` - Unit tests for Haskell implementation
+  - `./Haskell/tests/unit_tests/` - Unit tests for Haskell implementation
   - `./Haskell/tests/integration_tests/` - Integration test files for Haskell
   - `./Haskell/compileAndRunTests.sh` - Script to run all integration tests

-- `./testFiles/` - Contains common test cases used by both JavaScript and Haskell implementation
+- `./testFiles/` - Contains common test cases used by the JavaScript implementation

+- `./Other/` - Contains additional tools and documentation
+  - `./Other/Python/` - Performance benchmarking tools

 For specific details about each implementation's internal structure, please refer to their respective README files linked above.